Robinson Crusoe Island: World War I

-During World War I, Vice Admiral Maximilian von Spee's German East Asia Squadron stopped and re-coaled at the island 26–28 October 1914, four days before the Battle of Coronel.
+During World War I, German Vice Admiral Maximilian von Spee's East Asia Squadron stopped and re-coaled at the island 26–28 October 1914, four days before the Battle of Coronel.
 While at the island, the admiral was unexpectedly rejoined by the armed merchant cruiser Prinz Eitel Friedrich, which he had earlier detached to attack Allied shipping in Australian waters.
 On 9 March 1915 SMS Dresden, the last surviving cruiser of von Spee's squadron after his death at the Battle of the Falklands, returned to the island's Cumberland Bay, hoping to be interned by the Chilean authorities.
 Caught and fired upon by a British squadron at the Battle of Más a Tierra on 14 March, the ship was scuttled by its crew.

 2010 tsunami

-On 27 February 2010 Robinson Crusoe Island was hit by a tsunami following a magnitude 8.8 earthquake.
+On 27 February 2010, Robinson Crusoe Island was hit by a tsunami following a magnitude 8.8 earthquake.
 The tsunami was about 3 m high when it reached the island.
-Sixteen people lost their lives, and most of the coastal village of San Juan Bautista was washed away.
-The only warning the islanders had came from a 12-year-old girl, who noticed the sudden drawback of the sea that forewarns of the arrival of a tsunami wave and saved many of her neighbours from harm.
+Sixteen people were killed and most of the coastal village of San Juan Bautista was washed away.
+The only warning the islanders had came from 12-year-old girl Martina Maturana, who noticed the sudden drawback of the sea that forewarned of the arrival of a tsunami and saved many of her neighbours from harm.